 One year, in the mid-1970s, I visited my grandparents in Florida during Easter break; so did my Aunt Bridget.
 In the whirlwind that signaled her arrival from the airport, my aunt walked into the kitchen, opened her purse, and pulled out an “old hen,” complete with its collagen-laden feet.
 She announced she was going to make a pot of soup.
 Her nephew had brought her to the Fell’s Point Farmers Market to get the hen on the way to dropping her off at the airport.
 I regret now that I spent more time rolling my 19-year-old eyes than looking for a pen and paper to write down her recipe.
 Her soup was the best.
 I have spent years trying to recreate it.

 What was so memorable about Aunt Bridget’s soup was the full-bodied flavor of the broth and the light, bite-sized meatballs that floated on the surface.

-In my youthful attempts at recreating her soup, I was either left with perfectly cooked chicken meat in a thin stock that had to be boosted with bouillon, or great stock that had tasteless meat.
-I finally figured out a way to have both, good stock and tasty meat: simmer the chicken parts for an hour and a half, remove them from the pot, pull the meat off the bones and save it for later, and then return the bones, cartilage, tendons, and skin back to the stockpot to simmer for a few more hours.
+In my youthful attempts at recreating her broth, I was left with either perfectly cooked chicken in a thin stock that had to be boosted with a bouillon cube, or great tasting stock with tasteless, limp meat.
+Eventually, I figured out a way to have both, rich stock and tasty meat.
+I simmered the soup for sixty minutes, removed the chicken thighs, pulled the meat off the bones, and returned the bones to simmer in the stockpot for a few more hours.

 Chicken stock ingredients: